Spouse Visa UK 2025: SRA Solicitor Guide to £29,000 Income, Requirements & Application

 How long can I stay outside the UK on this visa?

-Try not to spend more than 180 days per year outside the UK if aiming for ILR.
+There is no formal yearly limit, but try not to spend more than 180 days per year outside the UK if aiming for ILR.

 Applying for a Spouse Visa UK in 2025 comes with some new challenges, especially with the higher income thresholds.
 But if you prepare carefully, gather the right documents, and stay on top of the rules, it’s completely achievable.
 The most important part is proving your relationship is real and showing you can support yourselves in the UK.